ringo/ringojs.org/site/documentation/stick_jsgi_implementation.md

 ### JSGI

 The [JSGI (JavaScript Gateway Interface)](http://wiki.commonjs.org/wiki/JSGI) specification defines an interface between a HTTP web server and JavaScript-based applications.
+The application can consume a plain JavaScript object having properties filled with information about the HTTP request and has to return as response a standardized JavaScript object.
+A JSGI compatible web server converts this response object into a HTTP response and sends it back to the client.

 ### JSGI application